mila-iqia/babyai/README.md

 ```
 python3 pytorch_rl/main.py --env-name MultiRoom-Teacher --no-vis --num-processes 48 --algo a2c
 ```

+Note: the pytorch_rl code is a custom fork of [this repository](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr), which was modified to work with this environment.

 To see the available environments and their implementation, please have a look at the [gym_minigrid](https://github.com/maximecb/gym-minigrid) repository.